deepwave-ai/3D-Perception/FaceRecognition_With_Particle_Tracking/README.md

 (1) Ensure consistent build configurations (e.g., Runtime Library settings).
 (2) Verify you are linking the correct .lib file
 (3) Add dlib_path\dlib\all\source.cpp from the dlib source directory to your project and re-compile it.
-Do not copy it to your project path, just add it from dlib source directory.

 6.2 OpenCV Lib Linking